AECOMTishman/3d-model-viewer/README.md

 	}
 });
 ```

-7. Customize the view scope, lights, and preset views for your model.
+- Customize the view scope, lights, and preset views for your model.
-You can customize the renderer's scope, lights and preset views for your model.
+  - You can customize the renderer's scope, lights and preset views for your model.
 This is important and make it look really good.

-The renderer's scope code uses some constants.
+  - The renderer's scope code uses some constants.
 These can be found at the top of your .js script.
 ```
 VIEW_ANGLE = 60,
 ASPECT = WIDTH / HEIGHT,
 NEAR = 10,
 FAR = 8000;
 ```

-The lighting code is just below.
+  - The lighting code is just below.
 The variable you will edit is labelled "spotLight."
-The properties are self explanatory, but check (http://threejs.org/docs/#Reference/Lights/SpotLight)[the three.js documentation] for more information.
+The properties are self explanatory, but check [the three.js documentation](http://threejs.org/docs/#Reference/Lights/SpotLight) for more information.
 The last line lets you debug the light by rendering its boundaries in the scene.
 ```
 var spotLight = new THREE.SpotLight( 0xffffff );
 spotLight.position.x = 2820;